-The oldest print of the Soushen houji is to be found in Hu Zhenheng's 胡震亨 collectaneum Mice huihan 秘冊彙函.
-The Soushen houji is also included in the collectanea Jindai mishu 津逮秘書, Xuejin taoyuan 學津討原, Zishu baijia 子書百家, Congshu jicheng chubian 叢書集成初編 and Siku quanshu 四庫全書.
+The oldest print of the Soushen houji is to be found in Hu Zhenheng's 胡震亨 reprint series Mice huihan 秘冊彙函.
+The Soushen houji is also included in the series Jindai mishu 津逮秘書, Xuejin taoyuan 學津討原, Zishu baijia 子書百家, Congshu jicheng chubian 叢書集成初編 and Siku quanshu 四庫全書.
 In 1981 the Zhonghua shuju press 中華書局 published a modern version with annotations by Wang Shaoying 汪紹楹.
 This version includes 117 paragraphs, with 6 fragmentary paragraphs appended.